Listing out a few things we did not like about the new Mahindra XUV 400…

 Feature Omissions-Manual AC and No rear vents

 Even while being an electric SUV and further a proposed Tata Nexon EV rival, the XUV 400 misses out on a number of desirable features.
 Things like wireless chargers, C-type USB ports, powered front seats, heated outside mirrors, electric parking brake, rear AC vents, and seat ventilation do not make their presence on the EV.
-Most of these are quite important for a vehicle of this class.'
+Most of these are quite important for a vehicle of this class.

-Powertrain Limitations: Dated battery tech!
+Powertrain Limitations: Dated battery technology!

 Mahindra claims an MIDC range of 456 km for the electric XUV 400.
 This sounds fairly convincing for the large 39.4 kWh battery- 150 hp motor setup.
 However, a concern here could be the cell typology and battery tech used.
 XUV 400 gets its NMC battery pack from LG Chem, Korea and battery management tech from Valeo.
 The NMC532 battery is quite a cost-effective option for delivering optimum performance and fast charging.
 However, this uses older chemistry than most modern-day batteries, and is, therefore, less efficient.
 We will have to wait and see how this could possibly affect the range claims and ownership experience.